a-m-frantz/sudoku-solver/README.md

 When a cell is solved, the value it took on is removed from the candidate list of all of its peers.

-A cell can solved if it is a "hidden single."
+A cell can be solved if it is a "hidden single."
 When you look at the unsolved cells of a unit, if there is only one cell that could be any given value, that cell must be that value, regardless of how many other values are in its candidate list.
 This cell would be a